Why a Field Trip?

 Field Trip Options

 Farm visits are a fun and hands-on way for students to learn where their food comes from.
 From June through October, students will have the opportunity to harvest their own crops and bring them home.

 An extra option is a hayride, in which we lead a tour of the farm on the back of the tractor.
-Some of the sites you may see on a hayride include our flock of 500-plus layer chickens, and our fruit orchards and vegetable fields.
+Some of the sites you may see on a hayride include our flocks of approximately 1000 layer hens, and our fruit orchards and vegetable fields.".

 Depending on the season and availability, pick your own options may include: apple, pumpkins, strawberries and other fruit.
 Donuts, cider or other seasonal refreshments may also be available.